DarkWolf-Labs/unicorn-floaty/gcp/README.md

 ## Authenticating

-It is recommended that you run both `gcloud auth login` and `gcloud application default login` to make sure that your ephemeral credentials are up to date before running any of the blueprints
+It is recommended that you run both `gcloud auth login`, `gcloud auth application-default login`, and `gcloud config set project <project>` to make sure that your ephemeral credentials are up to date before running any of the blueprints

 ## Blueprint Descriptions